Update: ‘Optional modular roof storage system’ section added to ‘Features.’

-As part of Renault’s Renaulution strategy, group company Dacia unveiled a 5 year business plan this week which includes the announcement of the Dacia Bigster concept – a C-segment SUV which will see the budget conscious brand sell its most expensive product till date.
+As part of Renault’s Renaulution strategy, group company Dacia unveiled a 5 year business plan in January which included the announcement of the Dacia Bigster concept – a C-segment SUV which will see the budget conscious brand sell its most expensive product till date.

 Video from Dacia Fans Youtube channel

 The next 4 years for the French group will see it focus on the Dacia-Lada business unit, with the brand announcing that the Alliance’s (Renault-Nissan-Mitsubishi) CMF-B platform will be fully leveraged for upcoming products.
 The CMF-B platform will also give these products the versatility of featuring alternative and hybrid engines, Dacia confirmed, while acknowledging future regulations will be met via this route.